veerasaraha/spacex-project/README.md

 - To Get to know about spacex or you wish to view whenever you want **_You can install this as native app_**
 - This supports **PWD** ( progressive web application ) which you can install it as native andriod app.

+# Upcoming <a name='upcoming'></a>

+- In the upcoming versions of this app may include Advance filter using sort by year or ascending and descending order like that.
+- Improve user interface design
+- Can include more pages ( in that case must use any ** State Management Tool  **)
+- Improve SEO optimization

 # Architecture <a name='architecture'></a>